Deemowe/task1/Wasdom ESP32 link steps/README.md

 # Wasdom ESP32 Link Steps

-It is necessary to use the Internet to perform the following steps correctly!
+To perform the following steps correctly, a connection to the Internet is required!

     1.Install Arduino IDE from: https://www.arduino.cc/en/software